otago-polytechnic-bit-courses/ID721001-mobile-application-development/04-data-passing/README.md

 ## Intent Types
 There are two types of intents:
-- Explicit - specifies which application will satisfy the intent by either supplying application's package name or a component class name.
+- Explicit - specifies which application will satisfy the intent by either supplying an application's package name or a component class name.
 You will use an explicit intent to start a component in your own application because you know the activity's name or service you want to start.
 - Implicit - do not name a specific component.
 Instead, declares a general action to perform, which allows a component from another application to handle it.

 **Resources:**